 Your score changes on a monthly basis.
 One of the ways for you to keep track of your financial well-being is to be aware of your credit report.
 Who knows, there might be late payments on your records that you don’t know of.

-Don’t – Change your Malaysian Identity Card (NRIC) too many times
+2. Don’t change your Malaysian Identity Card (NRIC) too many times

 Your payment history is very important as this will show how trustworthy you are with your monthly payments and debt repayments.
 Therefore, it is best to clear your outstanding debts promptly especially your PTPTN loans.

-Don’t – Have or apply too many credit cards
+6. Don’t apply for too many credit cards

 The general rule is to have 3 different credit cards from 3 different banks.
 More than that, you will be considered as a risk to the banks.
 It is also good to take note of your credit card utilization.
 Do not spend more than 70% of your combined credit card limit.
 Anything beyond that will definitely hurt your credit score.